Reichskommissariat Ostland: Extermination of the Jews in Ostland

 Original map from Franz Walter Stahlecker's Report, summarizing murders committed by Einsatzgruppen in Reichskommissariat Ostland until January 1942.
 The line of text reads: "Estimated number of Jews still on hand is 128,000".
 Estonia is marked Judenfrei.

 At the time of the German invasion in June 1941 there were significant Jewish minorities in Ostland – nearly 480,000 people.
 To these were added deportees from Austria, Germany, and elsewhere.

-Jews were confined to Nazi ghettos in Riga and Kauen, which rapidly became overcrowded and squalid.
+Jews were confined to Nazi ghettos in the Riga Ghetto and Kaunas Ghetto, which rapidly became overcrowded and squalid.
 From these they were taken to execution sites.

 The Soviet Red Army reported the discovery of Vilna and Kauen extermination centres as apparently part of the Nazi "Final Solution".
 The extermination of the resident Jews began almost immediately after the invasion and was later extended to the deportees.

 In autumn 1943, the ghettos were "liquidated", and the remaining occupants were moved to camps at Kaiserwald and Stutthof near Danzig or, if not capable of work, killed.